selcukkaleli/olist-ecommerce-pipeline/README.md

-# Olist E-Commerce Growth Analysis Pipeline
+# Olist e-Commerce Growth Analysis Pipeline

 A data engineering project that transforms Olist's Brazilian e-commerce data into seller and category-level growth insights.
 It identifies which categories and sellers are growing over time, and whether operational problems — delivery delays, high freight costs — constrain that growth.